WetDuk/TradCoTracker/README.md

   - requires rubocop-test to pass
   - builds to the heroku if code is pushed to the master branch

-# A more detailed tutorial that helped when making this app:
+# Helpful CI/CD tutorial:

 https://docs.github.com/en/actions/learn-github-actions

-# Deployment instructions

-# other details needed to know to maintain the code
+# Other details needed to know to maintain the code

 - To run rubocop on the code just run the command rubocop in the root directory
 - To run rspec tests just run the command rspec in the root directory.
 Also all the test code can be found under the “spec” folder